 The term eczema is defined as an inflammatory skin condition with erythema, inflammation, papules, vesicles, exudates and crusts, lichenification, skin erosion, fissures, excoriations and desquamation, located in the area of the nipple and/or areola.

-This definition covers several types of dermatitis (seborrheic and atopic) and contact irritation or hypersensitivity.
+This definition covers several types of dermatitis (seborrheic and atopic) and irritation or hypersensitivity at contact.
 In addition, this lesion often occurs concomitantly with Staphylococcus aureus skin infections.

 Symptoms commonly manifested by women who suffer from it are: itching, burning and pain both when breastfeeding and when not breastfeeding.

-It occurs more frequently in breastfeeding that has already exceeded seven or eight months of duration, and it is a pathology that will probably accompany the woman throughout breastfeeding, and will reappear in the form of outbreaks.
+This occurs more frequently in breastfeeding durations that have exceeded seven or eight months of time and it is a pathology that will probably accompany this woman throughout her breastfeeding journey and will reappear in the form of outbreaks.

 Because it is a term that encompasses different pathologies, there is no common cause for all of them.
 It is necessary to pay attention to possible causes of contact dermatitis (soap, creams, patches, breast pads, nursing pads, etc.).

-It is important that in the differential diagnosis we include two pathological processes that may be similar at the beginning:
+The differential diagnosis must include two pathological processes that may be similar at the beginning:

 - Scalded skin syndrome due to Staphylococcus aureus infection.
 In this case, it is possible that this process appears before 6 months of age.
 To confirm the diagnosis, it would be necessary to perform a milk culture and start empirical treatment with corticosteroids until the results are available.
 In the case of eczema, as described below, the response to corticosteroid treatment is rapid.
 However, scalded skin does not resolve with cortisone, but with appropriate antibiotic treatment.